-Pieces of whole fruit, however, are chock-full of vitamins, minerals, fibre and phytochemicals (disease-fighting compounds that give fruits and vegetables their bright colours).
+Pieces of whole fruit, however, are chock-full of vitamins, minerals, fibre and disease-fighting compounds called phytochemicals.

-School kids aged 4 to 8 should have 1½ serves of whole fruit daily; children aged 9 and over can have 2 serves.
+School kids aged 4 to 8 should have 1½ serves of whole fruit daily; children aged 9 and over can have 2½ serves.
 Including 1 or 2 of these should add some healthy sweetness to your child's lunch.
-Each item is 1 serve:
+Each item represents one serve:

-- 1 medium apple, banana, orange or pear
+- one medium apple, banana, orange or pear

 - 2 small apricots, kiwi fruits or plums

-- 1 cup diced or canned fruit (with no added sugar)
+- one cup diced or canned fruit (with no added sugar)

 5. Don't forget the dairy

-Most children should have some calcium-rich dairy (e.g. milk, cheese, yoghurt) every day to ensure they build strong bones and teeth.
+Most children should have calcium-rich dairy — for example, milk, cheese, yoghurt — every day to ensure they build strong bones and teeth.
 Milk also provides protein and vitamins such as vitamin B12.
 It's recommended that kids aged 2 and over consume mostly reduced-fat dairy.

-Girls aged 4-8 should have 1½ serves of dairy or dairy alternatives per day; for girls aged 9-11, it's 3; girls aged 12 and over should have 3½ serves of dairy.
+Girls aged 4–8 should have 1½ serves of dairy or dairy alternatives per day; for girls aged 9–11, it's 3.

-Combine any of these options to get your child's daily dose of calcium (each item is 1 serve):
+Combine any of these options to get your child's daily dose of calcium.
+Each item represents one serve:

 - 2 slices or 4 cubes of hard, reduced-fat cheese